Home My Plugins Image Regenerate & Select Crop

 The plugin does not require any additional code, it hooks in the admin_post_thumbnail_html and edit_form_top filter and appends two custom buttons that will be shown on the “Edit Media” page and in the “Edit Post” and “Edit Page” where there is a featured image.
 This works also for custom post types.
 Also, it can be used in different resolutions and responsive layouts.

-Hooks and custom actions
+Hooks and Custom Actions

-If you want to display the custom buttons in your plugins, you can use the custom action with the $attachmentId parameter as the image post->ID you want the button for.
-Usage example :
+If you want to display the custom buttons in your plugins, you can use the custom action with the $attachmentId

 do_action( 'image_regenerate_select_crop_button', $attachmentId );